Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation

 In our setting, we assume that the circuit on physical qubits undergoes a conventional local stochastic error model, where adversarial and correlated errors may occur at faulty locations of operations in the level-$0$ circuit at a physical error rate $p_0>0$, but the probability of $s$ locations simultaneously having the errors is bounded by $p_0^s$~\cite{G,gottesman2014faulttolerant}.
 We call each level-$l$ elementary operation in a level-$l$ circuit a level-$l$ location.
-Then, our analysis proves that faults at level-$L$ locations in the level-$L$ circuit of our protocol also occur according to the local stochastic error model, and there exists a nonzero threshold constant $p_\mathrm{th}>0$ such that if the physical error rate is below the threshold, i.e., $p_0<p_\mathrm{th}$, then the logical error rate $p_L$ at level $L$ decreases doubly exponentially $p_L=\exp(-O(2^L))$, which scales in the same way as conventional concatenated codes~\cite{G}.
-See Methods for detail.
+Then, our analysis proves that faults at level-$L$ locations in the level-$L$ circuit of our protocol also occur according to the local stochastic error model; moreover, we prove the following proposition on error suppression, which scales doubly exponentially in $L$ in the same way as the conventional concatenated codes~\cite{G}.
+(See Methods for details.) \begin{proposition}[Error suppression with concatenation of quantum Hamming codes] Under the local stochastic error model, we have an explicit construction of a fault-tolerant protocol using the concatenated code $\mathcal{Q}^{(L)}$ with a nonzero threshold constant $p_\mathrm{th}>0$ such that, if the physical error rate is below the threshold $p_0<p_\mathrm{th}$, then our protocol using the concatenated quantum Hamming code $\Q^{(L)}$ can suppress the logical error rate as $p_L=\exp(-O(2^L))$. \end{proposition}

-A practical threshold is achievable with minor modifications of our protocol.
-For example, the same threshold as the surface code is achievable using a \textit{constant-size} surface code to encode each level-$0$ qubit of $\Q^{(L)}$ into the logical qubit of the surface code at a logical error rate below $p_\mathrm{th}$ here, which can take the advantage of the surface code for biased noise~\cite{PhysRevLett.120.050505,PhysRevX.9.041031,PhysRevLett.124.130501,ataides2021xzzx}.
+A practical threshold is achievable with minor modifications to our protocol.
+For example, the same threshold as the surface code is achievable by encoding each level-$0$ qubit of $\Q^{(L)}$ for our protocol into the logical qubit of a \textit{constant-size} surface code at a logical error rate below the threshold constant $p_\mathrm{th}$ here, which can take the advantage of the surface code in tolerating biased noise on physical qubits~\cite{PhysRevLett.120.050505,PhysRevX.9.041031,PhysRevLett.124.130501,ataides2021xzzx}.
+Note that even if the noise on physical qubits is biased, the logical error is not necessarily biased, and thus we do not have to modify our protocol for biased noise in this case.
 Compared to conventional protocols, the concatenation of the surface code and our code $\Q^{(L)}$ has merits due to constant space overhead, potential speedup of decoders on large scales, and provable existence of a threshold even with nonzero-time decoders.

+\paragraph*{Space and time overheads} The significance of our protocol is to simultaneously achieve the constant space overhead and the quasi-polylogarithmic time overhead compared to the original circuit, as shown in the following proposition.
+(See Methods for details.)